cogini/mix_deploy/README.md

 ### Systemd scripts

-These are simple wrappers on systemctl.
+These are simple wrappers on `systemctl`.
 They are useful for e.g. CodeDeploy hook scripts where we have to run a script without parameters.

 * `deploy-start`: Start services